soumilhooda/NN/README.md

-# Machine Learning / Deep Learning / Neural Networks to Computer Vision
+# NN
-My learning space for various ML/NN/RNN/CNN/DL/CV concepts.
+My early learning space for various ML/NN/RNN/CNN/DL/CV concepts.

 Shall write descriptions after fininshing my semester backlog.
 Mathematical Methods of Physics is getting the better of me.
+Update - It did end up getting the better of me :')

 # Overview
 Have implemented the following tasks from-scratch (i.e. without the use of libraries here);